TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 ## Overview of Proposed Solution
-The Raspberry Pi Model B is the ideal candidate for the central computer due to its compact size, versatility, and sufficient processing power for the system's requirements.
-The following specifications highlight key features that make the Raspberry Pi Model B an appropriate choice for this application:
+The Raspberry Pi 5 Model B is an ideal candidate for the central computer in the drone tracking system due to its compact form factor, versatility, and sufficient processing power to meet system requirements.
+The following specifications highlight key features that make the Raspberry Pi 5 Model B well-suited for this application:

-+ 2 USB 3.0 Ports: These provide high-speed data transfer, useful for future upgrades such as connecting a spectrum analyzer or other peripherals.
++ 2 USB 3.0 Ports: Provide high-speed data transfer capabilities, useful for future upgrades such as connecting a spectrum analyzer or other high-bandwidth peripherals.
-+ 2 USB 2.0 Ports: These are essential for local programming and debugging, offering an alternative to SSH access.
++ 2 USB 2.0 Ports: Serve as reliable interfaces for local programming and debugging, offering an alternative to SSH access when needed.
-+ 2 micro-HDMI Ports: These allow for direct connection to monitors for local programming and system diagnostics, providing flexibility in system setup and maintenance.
++ 2 micro-HDMI Ports: Allow direct connection to external monitors for local programming, diagnostics, and system maintenance, enhancing flexibility during setup and troubleshooting.
-+ 40 GPIO Pins: This provides ample room for future expansions and customizations, making the Raspberry Pi Model B highly adaptable for additional components or sensors as the system evolves.
++ 40 GPIO Pins: Offer extensive expandability for custom components or sensors, enabling system adaptability as future requirements evolve.
-+ 5V DC via USB-C: This simplifies the integration of the power supply, ensuring compatibility with commonly available power sources.
++ 5V DC via USB-C: Ensures compatibility with standard power supplies, simplifying integration and reducing the need for specialized hardware.
-+ 5V DC via GPIO Header: This feature is crucial for powering the Wi-Fi and Bluetooth RID modules, ensuring that all system components are adequately powered.
++ RJ45 Ethernet Port: Enables stable wired communication between client devices and additional detection units, supporting system scalability and reliability.
++ 3 PCI Express Lanes: Allow for expansion through accessories such as M.2 storage, Power over Ethernet (PoE) modules, and other add-ons, enhancing system capabilities.
-+ 2.7 W Idle Power Draw: This low power consumption makes the Raspberry Pi Model B an efficient choice, minimizing operational costs when the system is in an idle state.
++ 2.7 W Idle Power Draw: Offers energy efficiency, reducing operational costs and enabling continuous deployment with minimal power requirements.
-+ 3.94 x 2.76 x 1.18 Inches: Its compact size ensures that the Raspberry Pi Model B can be easily housed in a custom-designed case, saving space and facilitating integration within the overall system design.
++ Dimensions (3.94 x 2.76 x 1.18 inches): Its small footprint allows for easy enclosure in a custom-designed case, facilitating compact integration within the overall system.

-These specifications ensure that the Raspberry Pi Model B is both cost-effective and capable of meeting the performance and expandability needs of the drone tracking system.
+These specifications make the Raspberry Pi 5 Model B a cost-effective yet powerful solution, capable of supporting both the current needs and future expansions of the drone tracking system.

 ## Interface with Other Subsystems